farsider350/p2pool-dgb-scrypt-350/README.md

     pypy run_p2pool.py --net digibyte

-To join the TripleZen Sharechain:

-    pypy run_p2pool.py --net digibytezen

-To make your node accessible from the internet, open the following ports on your router (both the worker port and peer-2-peer port please!): Worker Port = 5025; Peer-2-Peer Port = 5024
+To make your node accessible from the internet, open the following ports on your router (both the worker port and peer-2-peer port please!): Worker Port = 5055; Peer-2-Peer Port = 5024

 Run for additional options: